sdjksdafji/CS-5300-Project-1/README.md

 RPC consists of two parts: server and client.
 All the source code about RPC Service is under the package "rpc".
 Each instance is a server of RPC as well as a client.
 The RPC client and server is built upon the classical server and client model using UDP protocol.
 Every request and response is encoded in a single UDP packet.

+Local session table is the table which stores a hash map locally, mapping from session id to session content.
+The class which implements these functionality is "service.LocalSessionTableManger".

+GOSSIP is the communication model in this project.
+All the file about GOSSIP protocol is under the pacakage "gossip".
+It basically does two things.
+In a fixed interval, which is 45s, it will choose a node randomly in its view and try to get the view of the remote node.
+In a random interval, which is in average 60s, it will update the bootstrap view in order to let new menber quickly catching up.

 local session table is a hash map of <key = sessionId (including local session num + server ip), value = message, version, expiration timestamp>